alteryx/featuretools/README.md

 ## Feature Labs

-Featuretools is maintained by the team at [Feature Labs](https://www.featurelabs.com).
+Featuretools was created by the team at [Feature Labs](https://www.featurelabs.com).